 strict one at that.

-A fundamental attribution error?
+July 2014Quotes from: A fundamental attribution error?
 Rethinking cognitive distortions

 Maruna, Shadd, & Mann Ruth E. - Legal